-In case the SERVOSTAR cannot design a compensator, such as after a RSTVAR, CLREEPROM, or any change in the motor or drive parameters, a flashing minus sign (-) is displayed and causes the drive to disable.
+In case the SERVOSTAR cannot design a compensator, such as after a RSTVAR command, CLREEPROM, or any change in the motor or drive parameters, a flashing minus sign (-) will be displayed and will cause the drive to disable.
 This display normally indicates that the drive does not have a compensation file loaded.